luanpanno/portfolio/README.md

 ## 👋 About

-Firstly my portfolio was made with HTML and CSS, then I changed it to React, and now it's using Nextjs.
-In this version (can I call it v4.0.0?)
-I simplified the website styles, and added the internationalization (by now, just two languages: Portuguese and English).
+Portfolio created with Next.js, stylized by using styled-components and internationalization with next-i18next.
+Available in Portuguese and English.

 <hr />